marticliment/UniGetUI/readme.md

 [![Closed Issues Badge](https://img.shields.io/github/issues-closed/martinet101/WingetUI?color=%238256d0&style=for-the-badge)](https://github.com/martinet101/WingetUI/issues?q=is%3Aissue+is%3Aclosed)

-The main goal of this project is to give a GUI Store to the most common CLI Package Managers for windows, such as Winget and Scoop.
-From here you'll be able to download, install upgrade and uninstall any software published on winget or on scoop.
+The main goal of this project is to give a GUI Store to the most common CLI Package Managers for Windows, such as Winget and Scoop.

+From here, you'll be able to download, install, upgrade and uninstall any software published on Winget or Scoop.

-Appget was supported on release 0.3 but as it was discontinued it has been removed.
+AppGet was supported in release 0.3, but as it was discontinued it has been removed.

-This project has no connection with the winget-cli official project, and it's totally unofficial.
+This project has no connection to the official Winget-CLI project - it's completely unofficial.

 ![ezgif-3-901ac5902a](https://user-images.githubusercontent.com/53119851/169247775-e02ed0b1-ba34-4552-966a-676979d89925.png)

 # Features

- - Ability to install packages from scoop and winget (The idea is to add more package managers in a future)
+ - The ability to install packages from Scoop and Winget.
+(The idea is to add more package managers in the future.)
- - Ability to update and uninstall previoulsly installed packages.
+ - The ability to update and uninstall previously installed packages.
  - The user does not need to install the package managers.
- - Smooth and responsive UI (starting from 1.0)
+ - Smooth and responsive UI (starting from 1.0).
- - Support for managing scoop buckets
+ - Support for managing Scoop buckets.
- - The user can select the version that should be installed
+ - The user can select the version that should be installed.
- - The user will be notified whether the install/upgrade/uninstall completed successfully or not
+ - The user will be notified whether the installation/upgrade/uninstallation was completed successfully or not.
- - Ability to queue installations in order to prevent conflicts
+ - The ability to queue installations in order to prevent conflicts.
- - Dark theme available to prevent you from burning your eyes :)
+ - A dark theme is available to prevent you from burning your eyes. :)
- - Ability to show some package-related information (license, sha256, homepage, etc.) before installing
+ - The ability to show some package-related information (like license, SHA256 hash, homepage, etc.) before installing.
- - 5800+ packages available to install, such as Google Chrome, Whatsapp, Adobe Reader or ADB Tools!
+ - 5800+ packages available to install, such as Google Chrome, WhatsApp, Adobe Reader or ADB Tools!
  - More features are coming!

 # Support me :)

 <a href='https://ko-fi.com/martinet101' target='_blank'><img style='border:0px;height:36px;' src='https://az743702.vo.msecnd.net/cdn/kofi3.png?v=0' border='0' alt='Buy Me a Coffee at ko-fi.com' />

 # Installation

-It's easy: Donwload and install the [Latest WingetUI Version](https://github.com/martinet101/WingetUI/releases/latest/download/WingetUI.Installer.exe)
+It's easy: Download and install the [latest WingetUI version!](https://github.com/martinet101/WingetUI/releases/latest/download/WingetUI.Installer.exe)

 # Screenshots

 ![alt text](/media/winget_1.png)
 ![alt text](/media/winget_2.png)
 ![alt text](/media/winget_3.png)